Cyproconazole: Hazards and ecotoxicity

-Cyproconazole was a reproductive toxicant in EPA's 2011 predictive model of reproductive toxicity using Toxcast high-throughput screening.
+In EPA's 2011 predictive model of reproductive toxicity cyproconazole was shown to be a reproductive toxicant using Toxcast high-throughput screening.

 Cyproconazole like fluconazole, a triazole used in human medicine, can induce liver swelling in mice.
 As of 2015 the constitutive androstane receptor has been shown to be mediator for this effect.

-Cyproconazole has been shown to cause a dose dependent inhibition of progesterone production in human placental cells in vitro.
+Cyproconazole is an endocrine disruptor and has been shown to cause a dose dependent inhibition of progesterone production in human placental cells in vitro.